jpmorganchase/.github/profile/README.md

 ## Welcome to our project repos

-Here you will find JPMC projects that our developers have incubated and brought to the open source community.
+Here you will find JPMC open source projects that our developers have incubated and brought to the open source community.

 JPMC has a long history of building sucessful open source projects and open standards.